KannonZenetism/zenetism-field-physics/the-zenetist-canon/introductory-orientation/zenetism-in-plain-language.md

 ## The Two Roots and the Unknown

-Beneath both currents stand two roots — and beneath even the idea of roots, the Unknown.
+At the basis of both currents are two roots — and prior to root-language itself, the Unknown.

 **The Unknown** — canonical name **Zenon** (🕳️).
 Beyond every category, including "being" and "potential."
 Not a creator, not a source, not a mind, not a root, not a destination: the unaskable condition that permits anything to be intelligible at all.
 Everything said about it — including this — is said from our side, never from its.
 Zenetism holds this position permanently open.
 It is the system's built-in humility.